mnihad000/mnihad000/README.md

 # 💫 About Me:
-I am a Computer Engineering student at The City College of New York, passionate about building software applications that have everyday impact and ML/AI.<br><br>Currently grinding Data structures and Algorithms everyday
+I am a Computer Engineering student at The City College of New York, passionate about building software applications that have everyday impact and ML/AI.<br><br>

 ## 🌐 Socials: